Accelerating Reduction and Scan Using Tensor Core Units: Introduction

 \section{Introduction}

-Deep learning's reliance on matrix-multiplication for compute has driven both research and industry to develop matrix-multiplication accelerator hardware --- collectively called Tensor Core Units~(\mpus) in this paper. \mpus come under the guise of different marketing terms, be it NVIDIA's Tensor Cores~\cite{tensorcores}, Google's Tensor Processing Unit~\cite{cloudtpu}, Intel KNL's AVX extensions~\cite{knl}, Apple A11's Neural Engine~\cite{apple}, or ARM's Machine Learning Processor~\cite{arm}. \mpus are designed to accelerate Multilayer Perceptrons~(MLP), Convolutional Neural Networks~(CNN), Recurrent Neural Networks~(RNN), or Deep Neural Network (DNN) in general \mpus vary in implementation~\cite{qadeer2013convolution,jouppi2017datacenter,tensorcores,zhu2018mobile, knl,reagen2017deep,reagen2016minerva,chen2017eyeriss,du2017accelerator, fu2016deep,shafiee2016isaac,hu2016dot}, and are prevalent~\cite{edge-azure, edge-tpu,qualcom,parssinen2018modern,cloudtpu,alibaba,baidu,aws} in edge devices, mobile, and the cloud.
+Deep learning's reliance on matrix-multiplication (GEMM) for compute has driven both research and industry to develop matrix-multiplication accelerator hardware --- collectively called Tensor Core Units~(\mpus) in this paper. \mpus are designed to accelerate Multilayer Perceptrons~(MLP), Convolutional Neural Networks~(CNN), and Recurrent Neural Networks~(RNN) or Deep Neural Network (DNN) in general. \mpus come under the guise of different marketing terms, be it NVIDIA's Tensor Cores~\cite{tensorcores}, Google's Tensor Processing Unit~\cite{cloudtpu}, Intel's DLBoost~\cite{cascadelake}, Apple A11's Neural Engine~\cite{apple}, Tesla's HW3, or ARM's ML Processor~\cite{arm}.
+They vary in the underlying hardware implementation~\cite{du2017accelerator,jouppi2017datacenter,reagen2017deep,zhu2018mobile}, and are prevalent~\cite{edge-tpu,tensorcores,parssinen2018modern} in both cloud and edge devices.

-Although \mpus are prevalent and promise increase in performance and/or energy efficiency, they suffer from over specialization --- with only matrix-multiplication operations being supported.
-This limits their applicability to general algorithms and makes them confined to narrowly specialized libraries and application domains.
-Take NVIDIA's Tensor Cores, for example.
-For matrix multiplication, the NVIDIA Volta architecture achieves a $8\times$ throughput increase --- with each Streaming Multiprocessor~(SM) capable of performing $1024$ half precision operations per cycle using the \mpus compared to $128$ half precision operations per cycle without the \mpus.
-This is enabled by the fact that NVIDIA's Volta GPUs dedicate a large portion of the SM processing unit (or subcore) chip area to \mpus, shown in Figure~\ref{fig:v100}.
-Currently algorithms other than general matrix-matrix multiplication~(GEMM) do not utilize the \mpus --- resulting in an idle \mpu and low chip utilization for these algorithms.
+To show the theoretical benefits of \mpus, consider the NVIDIA Volta V100 GPUs architecture.
+Using V100 Tensor Cores, one achieves a $8\times$ throughput increase per Streaming Multiprocessors~(SM) over previous Pascal GP100 generation.
+This throughput increase is because each V100 SM is capable of performing $1024$ half precision operations per cycle using the \mpus whereas the GP100 SM is capable of performing $128$ half precision operations per cycle without the \mpus.
+The throughput increase is enabled by the fact that the V100 dedicates a large chip area of the SM subcore to \mpus (Figure~\ref{fig:v100}).

+Although \mpus are prevalent and promise increase in performance and/or energy efficiency and are heavily used within supercomputers~\cite{sierra,summit} to achieve exascale performance, they suffer from over specialization.
+Currently, no algorithm other than GEMM utilizes the NVIDIA \mpus.
+This results in idle \mpus, low chip utilization, and limits \mpus applicability to specialized libraries or narrow application domains.